fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

 ^^^^^^^^^^^^^^^^^^^
 The authors provide 2018 data for all 50 states and Puerto Rico.
 Note that Puerto Rico is the only US territory included in this dataset.
+We uploaded the 2018 data to `OpenML <https://www.openml.org/d/43140>`_, which anyone can access.
 The dataset contains 1,138,289 rows and 19 features, which we describe below:

 .. list-table::